 - ADs in member's area - YES

 You can either download the file or stream it online.
-But, in order to resume a download, you have to download file one by one, instead of zipping a whole folder and downloading it.
-Also, the site creates unique download link for each IP addresses.
+But, in order to resume, you have to get file one by one, instead of zipping a whole folder and downloading it.
+Also, the site creates unique link for each IP addresses.
 So, if your IP address changes, your download will also stop.
-In that case, you will have to login to the site, click on Download button, copy the new download link and replace the old link.
-Therefore, I would recommend you to use download managers (Internet Download Manager, Orbit Downloader) that allow you to replace the download link.
+In that case, you will have to login to the site, click on Download button, copy the new link and replace the old link.
+Therefore, I would recommend you to use download managers (IDM, Orbit) that allow you to replace the download link.

 Update : ZBigZ has changed the layout of the site and also, limited the number of torrents for free users to two, meaning you can only leave two torrent links at a time on the site.

-We are going to use a trick to make the downloads faster and resume-able.
-If you do not use the method mentioned here, you won't be able to resume the download and the speed will also be very limited.
-Furk.Net has a download limitation, meaning you can only download files of about 700 Mb, after that you'll be asked to buy premium membership.
+We are going to use a trick to make the speed faster and the down-load resume-able.
+If you do not use the method mentioned here, you won't be able to resume and the speed will also be very limited.
+Furk.Net has a limitation - you can only get files of about 700 Mb, after that you'll be asked to buy premium membership.
 Though they say they have no limitation of the file size, they limit you while you download the file as a free user.
-It's worth it if you are going to download files/movies of small size.
+However, it's worth it if you are going to download files/movies of small size.

 You need to register on the site with your Facebook account.